Monodromy factorizations of lines on del Pezzo surfaces: Introduction

 \subsection{Motivations}

-In \cite{ko}, Korkmaz and Ozbagci gave examples of monodromy factorizations for $n\le9$ disjoint sections of a rational elliptic Lefschetz fibration (LF) $f\colon X\to S^2$.
-Since then there have been further development using their approach; see for instance \cite{HH}.
-Our first observation shows the {\it universality} of the examples in \cite{ko} with respect to LF-isomorphisms and, in particular, answers negatively Question 1.3 in \cite{HH} on the existence of non-holomorphic sections in rational elliptic LFs.
+In \cite{ko}, Korkmaz and Ozbagci gave examples of monodromy factorizations for $m\le9$ disjoint sections of a rational elliptic Lefschetz fibration (LF) $f\colon X\to S^2$.
+Since then there have been further development using their approach; see for instance \cite{HH}. {In the case $m=8$, there exists another nonisomorphic factorization found by Tanaka \cite{T}.} Our first observation shows the {\it universality} of the examples in \cite{ko,T} with respect to isomorphisms, {under the assumption of genericity, which we will always assume (see Section~\ref{conventions} for conventions).
+In particular, we answer negatively Question 1.3 in \cite{HH} on the existence of "non-holomorphic" sections in rational elliptic LFs.}

 \begin{Thm} Any pair of rational elliptic LFs $f_j\colon X_j\to S^2$, $j=1,2$, endowed with $1\le m\le7$, or $m=9$ disjoint sections $S_1^j,\dots,S_m^j\subset X_j$ are related by a diffeomorphism $\Phi\colon X_1\to X_2$, such that $f_2\circ\Phi=\phi\circ f_1$ for some diffeomorphism $\phi\colon S^2\to S^2$ and $\Phi(S_i^1)=S_i^2$, $i=1,\dots,m$.